anton-smirnov-robert/weaver/content/note/Intuitive departure from physics and the principle of variations.md

 ### On theoretical gaps and changes of perspectives

+" a way to understand"

 When we face a problem that we struggle to solve, it is common to say that we need to change perspective.
 Roughly, this means starting from a "kludged" new set of acceptable axioms from which we can solve our problem more easily.
 When the problem is solved, you usually see the logical path that we could have taken from our first perspective.
-Our problem was that we did not find the pathwayin the first case, but it existed.
+Our problem was that we did not find the pathway in the first case, but it existed.
 In fact, there is a lot of chance that your "kludged" new set of acceptable axioms and your initial ones are actually reducible to a common set of axioms.

 However, for more conceptually involved questions, such as scientific ones, you may not find such a pathway when you have solved you problem from a new perspective.